Positive and non-positive measurements in energy distillation from quantum batteries: extraction from single qubit battery using POVM and type-1 NPOVM

-Finally, we perform POVM and {NPOVM of type-1} on the auxiliary system and then find $S^{P}_{max}$ and $S^{NP_1}_{max}$ using Eqs. \eqref{eq1} and \eqref{eq2}.
-We compare between $S^{P}_{max}$ and $S^{NP_1}_{max}$ by varying the noise parameter, $k$, through the illustration presented in {Fig. \ref{1}}.
-The light sea green, red and blue curves denote $S_{max}^P$ for the cases where the applied noises are bit-flip, amplitude damping and dephasing, respectively.
-As we have mentioned earlier, $S_{max}^{NP_1}$, does not depend on the applied noise, it is the same for all of the three considered noise models and is depicted using the dark-blue dashed lines.
-From these numerical studies, we conclude that extractable energy by NPOVM is more beneficial than using POVM.
-Also, by considering a fixed $k$ and varying $t$ we get the same conclusion, which has been discussed in appendix.~\ref{aC}.
-Additionally, we prove that the set of POVMs generated in this method is not a subset of the set of type-1 NPOVMs in appendix.~\ref{aD} of the {SM}. \\
+Finally, we perform POVM and {NPOVM of type-1} on the auxiliary system and then calculate $S^{P}_{D}$ and $S^{NP_1}_{D}$ using Eqs. \eqref{eq1x} and \eqref{eqxx2}.
+We compare between $S^{P}_{D}$ and $S^{NP_1}_{D}$ by varying the noise parameter, $k$, through the illustration presented in the panel (a) of {Fig. \ref{fig33}}. {The smooth green curve with circular markers, the red dashed curve with square markers, and blue dotted curve with triangular markers denote $S_{D}^P$ for the cases where the applied noises are bit-flip, amplitude damping and dephasing, respectively.} As we have mentioned earlier, $S_{D}^{NP_1}$, does not depend on the applied noise, it is the same for all of the three considered noise models and is depicted using the {purple-colored dashed dotted lines}. {The flatness observed across all three types of noise at the same numerical value indicates that the distillable energy under NPOVM type-1 operations is independent of both the noise strength and the noise type.} From these numerical studies, we conclude that distillable energy by NPOVM is more beneficial than using POVM. {The same numerical analysis is also performed in terms of the stochastically extractable energy, as shown in panel (b) of Fig.~\ref{fig33}.
+The line and marker style and colors of curves for three different noise models and for both type of measurements are chosen same as panel (a).
+The advantage of NPOVM type-1 operations over POVM is clearly evident in this case as well.
+Furthermore, our numerical results indicate that the stochastically extractable energy under NPOVM type-1 operations remains independent of both the type and the strength of the noise. }

+{ In Fig.~\ref{figx5}, we plot the variation of $S^{NP_1}_{D} - S^{P}_{D}$ as a function of $t$, considering the presence of amplitude damping noise implemented through $U^{1}_{AE}$ with noise strength $k = 0.5$.
+We observe that $S^{NP_1}_{D} - S^{P}_{D} \geq 0$ throughout.
+In other words, for the amplitude damping channel, the distillable energy obtained via the NPOVM operation is always greater than or equal to that obtained via the POVM operation, for all considered times $t$ at the fixed noise strength that is considered.
+The benefits in terms of stochastically extractable energy are also the same and shown in the inset of Fig.~\ref{figx5}, where $S^{NP_1}_{max}-S^{P}_{max}$ is plotted along the vertical axis with a navy blue colored curve having a square gray colored marker, and the horizontal axis represents time.

+{Though all the numerical results showing the advantage of NPOVMs are found considering qubit battery and auxiliary systems, to find them we have not considered any special property unique to two-level systems.
+We have restricted to qubit systems solely because of numerical simulation limitations.
+Therefore, intuitively we are optimistic that this advantage will also persist in higher-dimensional systems.}